 What to Expect

 The weeks leading up to your first day at Clarkson College are some of the most significant.
-During this time, you’ll get registered for courses, complete the online Canvas Tutorial and attend New Student Orientation—all key elements for your early and long-term educational success.
+During this time, you’ll get registered for courses, complete the online Student Success Guide tutorial and attend New Student Orientation—all key elements for your early and long-term educational success.
 Here, we chronologically outline what you can expect as you prepare for your first day of classes.

 Advising & Registration Day